Days Sales Outstanding (DSO) | Definitions, Processes & Strategies

 38% of businesses believe that the length of time it takes to process/receive a customer bank transfer is a challenge related to DSO

-36% of businesses believe that a major challenge related to DSO is processing paper cheques (e.g. tracking, visibility, overheads, human error and speed of settlement)
+36% of businesses believe that a major challenge related to DSO is processing paper checks (e.g. tracking, visibility, overheads, human error and speed of settlement)

 (Source: A commissioned study conducted by Forrester Consulting on behalf of GoCardless, September 2020)